lupyuen/lupyuen.github.io/src/unicorn4.md

         break;
 ```

 Ah now we see the light.
-TODO
+NuttX makes a SysCall during startup, to trigger the __Very First Context Switch__!
+Which will start the other NuttX Tasks and boot successfully.

 FYI NuttX SysCalls are defined here...